webbcam/debugserver-js/docs/api.rst

 Introduction
 ~~~~~~~~~~~~

-After connecting to the DebugServer, you can send commands in the form of
+After :ref:`connecting to the DebugServer<Connect>`, you can send commands in the form of
 :ref:`requests<Requests>`.
 For every :ref:`request<Requests>` sent the
 DebugServer will reply with a :ref:`response<Responses>`.
 The general format of :ref:`requests<Requests>`/:ref:`responses<Responses>` are shown below: